|Overall Rating:||Value for Money:||Recommend to Others:|

 IPE Candidate Spring 2015

-Access to the course materials and eLearning area is for a 6 month period, this includes tutor and technical support.
+Access to the course materials and eLearning area is for a 12 month period, this includes technical support.
+Tutor Support and Mentoring is available for 6 months from enrolment.
 There are 4 online seminars each lasting approximately one hour.
 Although we encourage candidates to attend the seminars live, they are recorded and uploaded for all candidates.
 If candidates are unable to attend the seminar they can watch the recording and ask any questions via email.
 The tasks are planned to fit in with teachers’ work requirements.
 There is a forum area allowing participants to share information and ask questions.
 To access the eLearning site and online seminars you require a computer with internet access and speakers / headphones, or a smartphone or tablet with the relevant apps installed.

 You will be working with our literacy specialist, Sue McCaldon (M.A. in Teaching), She has vast experience of developing Literacy programmes.
 Her past experience includes being a LA Senior School Improvement Officer with responsibility for Literacy and Manager for the National Literacy Project in Manchester.
 She was a co-author of various Reading Intervention Programmes and has contributed to books and TV programmes for schools.